Garrard & Blumfield

 The Garrard & Blumfield or Blumfield & Garrard was an English electric car manufacturer from 1894 to 1896.
 The company is presumed to have been founded by C. R. Garrard and T. W. Blumfield.

 The vehicles were built for them by Taylor, Cooper and Bednell of Coventry, were equipped with 4-inch pneumatic tyres and described as "neat and well-fitted".

 In 1896 Garrard & Blumfield were subsumed into Harry J. Lawson's The Great Horseless Carriage Company.

 T. W. Blumfield

 Thomas William Blumfield (born Southampton, 30 May 1869) worked as a Cycle Examiner, Turner and Fitter.
 In 1891 he lodged at Brick Kiln Lane, Coventry with Isaac Woolgat, a Bicycle Polisher, and his family.

-In 1896 he worked for Humber Cycles in Coventry, and supervised the construction of the prototype of the first motorcycle which used an E. J. Pennington engine.
+In 1896 he worked for Humber Limited in Coventry, and supervised the construction of the prototype of the first motorcycle which used an E. J. Pennington engine.

 He was married with three children, and died in Kings Heath, Birmingham, in 1956.